linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 = Can I conditionally hide blocks? =

-Yes, you can conditionally hide any Gutenberg block using any of the conditions types.
+Yes, you can conditionally hide any Gutenberg block using any of the condition types.

 = Does Conditional Blocks work for block widgets? =